karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 # **Implementation**

-Now that we know how the ``Dockerfile`` on our app looks like, it's time to remove it from the solution and start using the container support for .NET SDK.
+Now that we know how the ``Dockerfile`` on the BookStore API looks like, it's time to delete it from the solution and start using the container support for .NET.

 ## **1. Install the ``Microsoft.NET.Build.Containers`` NuGet package.**

-This NuGet is reponsible to enable the container support for .NET.
+This NuGet is reponsible to enable the container support features.

-Right now (11/28/2022) the latest version of this package is:
+Right now (11/29/2022) the latest version of this package is:
 - _0.3.0-alpha.16_

-This version is not available on nuget.org, you can get it from the [GitHub page](https://github.com/dotnet/sdk-container-builds).
+This version is not available on nuget.org, you can get it from its [GitHub page](https://github.com/dotnet/sdk-container-builds).

-## **2.Configure the csproj**
+## **2.Configure the csproj file**

-The way to configure the ``container support for .NET SDK`` is through a set of MSBuild properties that can be set into the application project (.csproj) file.
+The way to configure the ``container support for .NET`` is through a set of MSBuild properties that can be placed into the application project (.csproj) file.

 The container support properties we're going to need are the following ones:
 - ``ContainerBaseImage``
-	- It controls the image used as the basis for your resulting image.
+	- Specifies the base image used for your resulting image.
 	- The value is going to be: ``823934831816.dkr.ecr.eu-west-1.amazonaws.com/runtime-deps:7.0-bullseye-slim-1.0.0``
 - ``ContainerImageName``
 	- This property controls the name of the image itself.
 	- If a container image is not specified, it will use the ``AssemblyName`` of the project.
 In our case we're going to use: ``bookstore-webapi``
 - ``ContainerImageTags``
-	- This property controls the tag that is generated for the image.
+	- This property controls the tags that are generated for the image.
 	-  If a container tag is not specified, it will use the ``Version`` of the project.
 In our case we're going to use: ``latest``
 - ``ContainerPort``
 	- This attribute  adds TCP or UDP ports to the list of known ports for the container.
 It is the equivalent of the ``EXPOSE`` command on the ``Dockerfile``.
-	- This attribute does absolutely nothing, it is an informative attribute.
+	- This attribute does absolutely nothing, it is an informative only attribute.
 	- The value is going to be:  ``<ContainerPort Include="8080" Type="tcp" />``
 - ``PublishProfile``
 	- For containerizing a webapp the property ``PublishProfile=DefaultContainer`` is required.

-The Bookstore API ``Dockerfile`` is using the ``PublishTrimmed`` attribute to reduce the size of the resulting artifact, and also uses the ``self-contained`` attribute to publish the app as an executable, to repeat the same behaviour we're going to add a few more build properties to our project file:
+The Bookstore API ``Dockerfile`` is also using the ``PublishTrimmed`` attribute, to reduce the size of the resulting artifact, and the ``self-contained`` attribute to publish the app as an executable, to mimick the same behaviour we're going to add a few more build properties on the project (csproj) file:

 - ``SelfContained``
 - ``PublishTrimmed``
 - ``RuntimeIdentifier``

-The ``SelfContained``, ``RuntimeIdentifier`` and ``PublishTrimmed`` properties can be placed on the project file or we specify them when executing the ``dotnet publish`` command, like this: ``dotnet publish --self-contained true --runtime linux-x64 /p:PublishTrimmed=true`` command.
+Instead of putting the ``SelfContained``, ``RuntimeIdentifier`` and ``PublishTrimmed`` properties on the project file, we can specify them when executing the ``dotnet publish`` command, like this: ``dotnet publish --self-contained true --runtime linux-x64 /p:PublishTrimmed=true``

-If you decide to place those properties on the project file (.csproj) you should know if you're running on a Windows machine won't be able to build the app using Visual Studio because you're targeting Linux, also the build and debug process it's going to take longer because it needs to apply the trimming and self-contain process.
+If you decide to place those properties on the project file (.csproj) you must know that you won't be able to build the app with Visual Studio on a Windows machine, mainly because you're targeting Linux.
+Furthermore, the build and debug process it's going to take longer than usual because it needs to apply the trimming and self-contain processes.
+If any of this bothers you, remove those properties from the csproj and specify them when executing the ``dotnet publish`` command.

 Here's how the project file will end up looking like:
 ```xml